mateoqac/tet-puzzle/TEST_README.md

-# Tetonor Puzzle - Test Suite
+# Tet Puzzle - Test Suite

-This document describes the comprehensive test suite for the Tetonor Puzzle application.
+This document describes the comprehensive test suite for the Tet Puzzle application.

 ## Test Structure